 Types of Pressure Taps for Small Bore Orifices

-Equations for Small Bore Orifice for Liquids To orifice calculation at top of page
+Equations for Small Bore Orifice Plate for Liquids

 w is the static pressure loss occurring from a distance of approximately D upstream of the orifice to a distance of approximately 6D downstream of the orifice.
 It is not the same as differential pressure.
 Differential pressure is measured at the exact locations specified in ASME (2001) (shown in the above figures).
 Km is computed to allow you to design pipe systems with orifices and incorporate their overall pressure loss, w.